 Perhaps you have a chord you have always played but aren't sure what it's called.
 Or maybe you just want to experiment and plug various notes in!

 Start simple with easy power chords or go wild and use all six strings!

 Tips for Using the Tool

-There are certain tips and aspects that will make this tool better, while it is fun to just input any notes, it helps to approach the Guitar Chord Explorer with a purpose.
+There are certain tips and aspects that will make this tool better, while it is fun to just input any notes, it helps to approach the Guitar Chord Analyzer with a purpose.

 Make Sure the Chord Is Possible and Useful

 Just because we can input a chord in there, doesn't mean it will be playable or useful.